raising-heart/test-lab/4-TTS-OpAI-llm-chat/README.md

 - Audio files are saved in WAV format
 - Chat sessions are saved as JSON files
-- The GUI version (chat_app6.py) provides the most features and best user experience
+- The web version (chat_app7.py) provides the best user experience with modern features
 - All versions handle API errors gracefully
 - Type 'quit' or 'exit' to end the chat session in console versions
+- Use the browser's close button to exit the web version
 - Use the GUI close button to exit the GUI version